datajoint/element-calcium-imaging/README.md

 [workflow_calcium_imaging/paths.py](workflow_calcium_imaging/paths.py)).
 3. Ingestion of segmentation and deconvolution results.

 For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
-This work is supported in part by the National Institutes of Health.
+This work is supported by the National Institutes of Health.

 ## Workflow architecture